1005 N. Marion St.

 DUI Checkpoints in Tampa

 Want to know the good news about being arrested at a DUI checkpoint in Tampa or Hillsborough County, FL?
 Checkpoints are the most heavily scrutinized types of stops under the Fourth Amendment of the United States Constitution.

-If officers made mistakes when developing or implementing the operational plan, then those mistakes might cause all of the cases to be dismissed if the appropriate motions are filed.
+If officers make mistakes when developing or implementing the operational plan, it might cause all cases to be dismissed if the appropriate motions are filed.

 Click here to read more about our Recent Case Results in Drunk Driving Cases.